 First, make sure your screen is placed on an even surface in front of your face.
 Keep your laptop centered at eye level at all times.
 If you find yourself adjusting your neck to look up or down at your screen, this is the wrong position.

-The screen should be perpendicular to windows.
+The screen should be perpendicular to the windows.
 Do not work facing a window or with your back to it.
-Blinds are a good option to block light.
+Blinds are an option to block light.
 Light will cause glare on your screen.
 Which often results in us straining our eyes while at the computer.

 Read documents at eye level.

 Make sure to read paperwork at eye level.
-A good resolution though is a document or tablet holder.
+A resolution for this is a document or tablet holder.
 A document holder will hold the paperwork in a correct postural position.
 If you notice your head moving up and down while reading, fix your posture.

 Keep your keyboard and mouse arm’s length.